Kirk Franklin makes splash at Stellar Gospel Music Awards

 LOS ANGELES (AP) — Kirk Franklin made a splash at the Stellar Gospel Music Awards.

-The singer took home five trophies during the 35th annual awards on Sunday night.
+The singer took home six trophies during the 35th annual awards on Sunday night.
 The two-hour virtual ceremony honored late civil rights icon and Georgia congressman John Lewis along with a musical tribute to CeCe Winans.

 The awards also paid homage to first responder heroes who were on the front lines in the battle against the coronavirus pandemic.

 Thanks to his “Long Live Love” album, Franklin collected male vocalist, album, producer, contemporary male vocalist and contemporary album of the year honors.
+He also won music video of the year for “Love Theory.”

 Franklin returned to host the awards with Jonathan Reynolds and Koryn Hawthorne.
 The ceremony was set to air on BET and BET Her.

-Note: This story has been corrected to show that Franklin won 6 awards, not 5.